robclark56/TransferWise_PHP_webhook/README.md

 * [TransferWise Webhooks](https://api-docs.transferwise.com/#webhooks)

 ## Requirements
-1. A public webserver, responsing to https requests on port 443, and allowing you execute PHP scripts
+1. A public webserver, responding to https requests on port 443, with a valid HTTPS certificate, and allowing you execute PHP scripts
 1. A TransferWise account

 ## Create your PHP Endpoint